casimcdaniels/made-in-america/src/content/jobs/industrial/machine-tool-operator.md

   - No known communist or subversive affiliations
 filters: {"gender":"any","race":"white","minAge":18,"maxAge":50,"education":"highschool","experience":"some","union":false,"maritalStatus":"any"}
 ---
-Operate computer-controlled machine tools for aircraft parts manufacturing.
-Free labor only - this is defense work, requires loyalty and security clearance.
-Daily duties: Arrive at 7 AM.
-Program computer-controlled lathes and mills - one mistake and expensive part is ruined.
-Load raw materials into machines.
-Monitor cutting operations - watch for tool wear, adjust speeds.
-Measure finished parts with precision instruments - tolerance is 0.001 inches.
-Work in clean facility but breathe cutting fluid mist all day - your lungs will suffer.
-Stand for 8 hours - your back and feet will ache.
-Work with dangerous machinery - lose focus and you lose a finger.
-Quality is everything - one bad part could cause plane crash.
-Must pass security clearance - FBI will investigate you, your family, your friends.
-Must sign loyalty oath - no communists, no subversives, no questioning authority.
-Men preferred for technical work, but will consider women for simpler operations (but pay them less).
-Must be reliable - defense contracts depend on it.
+WANTED: Machine Tool Operators for Aircraft Manufacturing.
+Boeing Aircraft requires skilled operators to run computer-controlled machine tools for aircraft parts manufacturing.
+This is defense work and requires loyalty and security clearance.

+Duties include: Programming computer-controlled lathes and mills; loading raw materials; monitoring cutting operations; measuring finished parts with precision instruments (tolerance 0.001 inches); and maintaining quality standards.
+Operators must work in a clean facility, though cutting fluid mist is present.
+The work requires standing for 8 hours and working with dangerous machinery.

+Salary is $4,800 per year.
+Applicants must have mechanical skills, the ability to read blueprints and technical drawings, and a high school diploma or equivalent.
+Men are preferred for technical work, though women may be considered for simpler operations.

+All applicants must pass a security clearance, including an FBI background check, and must sign a loyalty oath affirming that they are not communists or subversives and will not question authority.
+Reliability is essential, as defense contracts depend on the quality of work performed.